Bitter cold grips the eastern US as winter storm deaths rise and power outages linger

 “This could be the coldest temperature seen in several years for some places and the longest duration of cold in several decades,” the agency’s Weather Prediction Center warned Tuesday.

-Three brothers ages 6, 8 and 9 died Monday after falling through ice on a private pond near Bonham, Texas, Fannin County Sheriff Cody Shook said in a news release Tuesday.
-The two older boys were pulled from the water by emergency responders and a neighbor, then taken to a hospital.
-The youngest was found after an extensive search of the pond.
-Bonham Independent School District said it was devastated by the loss.
+Three brothers ages 6, 8 and 9 died Monday after falling through ice on a private pond near Bonham, Texas, Fannin County Sheriff Cody Shook said Tuesday.
+The boys' mother said she ran into the freezing lake and frantically tried to pull her sons from the water, but the ice kept breaking beneath them.

+“They were just screaming, telling me to help them,” Cheyenne Hangaman told The Associated Press.
+“And I watched all of them struggle, struggle to stay above the water.
+I watched all of them fight.”

-More than 480,000 homes and businesses remained without power, with over half the outages in Tennessee and Mississippi.
+More than 448,000 homes and businesses remained without power Tuesday evening, with over half the outages in Tennessee and Mississippi.
 Reconnecting some hard-hit areas could take days.
 Electric utility Entergy said some of its 6,000 customers in Grenada, Mississippi, might not have power until Sunday.

 Jean Kirkland used a lighter and paper Tuesday to ignite her gas stovetop.
 Her neighborhood in Lexington, Mississippi, lost power Sunday, and Kirkland and her daughter have been relying on the stove and a couple of gas-powered heaters to keep warm.
 Outside, icicles dangling from power lines clattered.

-“When you’re used to certain things, you miss them when they’re gone,” said Kirkland, who’s been getting by without hot water and lights at night, as well as her TV.
+“When you’re used to certain things, you miss them when they’re gone,” said Kirkland, who’s been getting by without hot water and lights at night.

 Dozens of Mississippi counties were in need of bottled water, blankets, tarps, fuel and generators, and the Federal Emergency Management Agency was sending trucks loaded with supplies, Gov. Tate Reeves said Tuesday.